JuborajSujon/inkwell-backend/README.md

-# Stationery Shop Application
+# Inkwell Backend

 ## Overview

 The Stationery Shop Application is a web-based API built with Node.js, Express, TypeScript, and MongoDB using Mongoose.
-It manages stationery products and orders, offering robust CRUD functionality and additional inventory management features.
+It manages stationery users, products, cart and orders, offering robust CRUD functionality and additional inventory management features.

 ---

 ## Features

-### Stationery Products Management

-1. **Create Products:** Add new stationery products with details like name, brand, price, category, description, quantity, and stock status.
-2. **View Products:** Retrieve all products or filter by name, brand, or category using query parameters.
-3. **View Product by ID:** Fetch detailed information about a specific product.
-4. **Update Products:** Modify product details such as price, quantity, or description.
-5. **Delete Products:** Remove products from the database.

-### Order Management

-1. **Place Orders:** Create orders by specifying customer email, product ID, quantity, and total price.
+- Express.js for building web servers and APIs
+- TypeScript for type safety and maintainability
+- Mongoose for MongoDB interaction
+- Zod for schema validation
+- JSON Web Tokens (JWT) for secure authentication
+- Prettier and ESLint for code formatting and linting
+- Development and production environments

-- Automatically updates inventory and stock status.
+- Error handling and logging
-- Handles insufficient stock with appropriate error messages.

-2. **Calculate Revenue:** Aggregates total revenue from all orders using MongoDB's aggregation pipeline.

 ## Error Handling